solstefan/Ultramodern/README.md

 🔵Designs that not only push boundaries but do so with an intuitive approach, problem-solving with technology.

-🔵Curating tasteful designs that draw inspiration from various cultures and perspectives worldwide, seeking contemporary creations.
+🔵Curating tasteful designs that draw inspiration from various fields and perspectives worldwide, seeking contemporary creations.